TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/Index.rst

 Example:
 ~~~~~~~~

-pixels /stdWrap: Here the value should be set to pixels and parsed
+If the property "pixels" has the data type "integer /stdWrap", the
-through stdWrap.
+value should be set to an integer and can be parsed through stdWrap.

 In a real application we could do like this::